Please note that posts on this site may contain affiliate links

 Do you want to learn how to write spells?
-Do you know what ingredients should go into a spell?
-What phase of the moon to do a love spell in?
+Do you have a specific need that no spell has ever been written to address?

-You can improve your faily magickal practice with spells that fit your needs, desires, and your unique symbolic library.
+You can improve your magickal practice with spells that fit your needs, desires, and your unique symbolic library.

 Learning magick is all about doing magick, so let’s figure out how to write a great spell.